ellman12/MemoryMosaic/README.md

 It uses MySQL as the DBMS, and C# and Blazor for everything else.<br>
 I actually began working on this in the Summer of 2021, but I have been planning and testing stuff since October 2020.

+The actual project is located in the PSS/ folder.
+Everything else if for testing/planning.